What The Payroll Tax Deferral Really Means for Your Paycheck

 This helps give these taxpayers more money in their pockets today.
 It may not end up helping in the long run, though.

 The executive order is a memorandum for the Secretary of the Treasury.

 It orders the Secretary of the Treasury to defer the withholding, deposit and payment of certain payroll taxes.
 It also states the deferral will not result in penalties, interest, additional amount or addition to the tax.

-In particular, it targets the 6.2% Social Security tax that is withheld from your paychecks.
-In 2020, the 6.2% tax is owed on the first $137,700 of eligible wages.
+In particular, it targeted the 6.2% Social Security tax that is withheld from your paychecks.
+In 2020, the 6.2% tax was owed on the first $137,700 of eligible wages.

-It does not apply to the Medicare payroll taxes.
+It did not apply to the Medicare payroll taxes.
 Additionally, the executive order doesn’t defer any of the employer’s portion of Social Security or Medicare taxes.

-The executive order is in effect from September 1, 2020 through December 31, 2020.
-It is only available for people that generally earn less than $4,000 per bi-weekly pay period.
+The executive order was in effect from September 1, 2020 through December 31, 2020.
+It is only available for people that generally earned less than $4,000 per bi-weekly pay period.